House Foundation Water Damage – Signs, Causes & Prevention Guide

 Preventing Water Damage to Foundations

-We’ve mentioned the different issues that could arise from water damage to your home’s foundation.
-Here, we’ll be looking at ways to prevent or fix the problem.
+We’ve mentioned the issues that could arise from water damage to your home’s foundation.
+Here, we’ll look at ways to prevent or fix the problem.

-First off, it’s important to hire a structural engineer or contractor to help fix the problem.
+First, hiring a structural engineer or contractor is essential to help fix the problem.
 A wide range of solutions can be given by such expert(s).

 Due to the technical nature of such interventions, we won’t be getting into them.
-However, there are measures you can take to prevent water damage to your home’s foundation.
+However, you can take measures to prevent water damage to your home’s foundation.

-These include checking the length of your downspouts and making sure your landscape slopes outward.
+These include checking the length of your downspouts and ensuring your landscape slopes outward.

-Other possible solutions include regular cleaning of gutters, having a sump pump installed, and watering your foundation during summer.
+Other possible solutions include regularly cleaning gutters, installing a sump pump, and watering your foundation during summer.

 Downspouts help convey rainwater from your gutter and away from the building.
 When the length isn’t sufficient, the aim of having it in place is defeated.

-Ensure your downspouts convey water as far off from your home’s foundation as possible.
+Ensure your downspouts convey water as far from your home’s foundation as possible.

 • Have an Outward-Sloping Landscape

 As stated earlier, your home’s landscape matters a lot.
-Ideally, it should slope outwardly to prevent water collecting around your home which could result in water damage to the foundation.
+Ideally, it should slope outward to prevent water from collecting around your home, which could damage the foundation.

 • Regular Gutter Cleanup

 Your gutters need to be cleaned as frequently as possible to remove debris that could clog up or prevent the free movement of rainwater.
-This will help prevent water damage to your foundation.
+This will help avoid water damage to your foundation.

 • Installing a Sump Pump

 Installing a sump pump in your basement helps tackle eventual flooding that could affect your home’s foundation.
-It’s important to have a functional sump pump at all times.
+It’s essential to have a functional sump pump at all times.

-Whenever you notice water damage to your home’s foundation, it’s due to the presence of one or more of the conditions above.
+Whenever you notice water damage to your home’s foundation, it’s due to one or more of the conditions above.

 By taking appropriate measures such as those provided, you should be able to tackle the problem.